SanMinnHtun/LectureTest/README.md

-A software practical for Academic Networking Lesson
+A software practical for Academic Networking Lesson including the presentation dialouge